 How to Feed Your Laying Hens for Best Egg Production

 Back in Great Grandma’s day, the chicken flock was often expected to forage for most of their feed.
 Kitchen scraps, a few scattered grains and crushed oyster shell may have also been offered.
 On small farms with a few head of cattle, horses, and pigs, there were enough insects to supplement the protein needs of laying hens, but these homestead chicken flocks weren’t nearly as productive as today’s hens.
-Usually the hens laid best in spring and production tapered off in late summer.
+Usually the hens laid best in spring and production tapered off in late summer or fall.

 With the hybridization of production layers, formulation of layer rations, and the onset of factory style egg farms, we have come to expect an egg almost every day from our laying hens.
 Most hens won’t lay each day, averaging somewhere between 200 and 320 eggs a year from good laying breeds.

 Proper Nutrition for Laying Hens

 Your laying hens need certain nutrients, not only to lay eggs, but also to keep the hens healthy and stress free.
 Protein, carbohydrates, fat, vitamins and minerals are the basic building blocks of a healthy diet.
 Here is the basic breakdown of what their diet should contain (percent of feed by weight):